thendo991/CleanCity/docs/faq.md

 Focus on quality over quantity - well-documented bugs with clear reproduction steps are more valuable than many poorly documented ones.

 ### **Q: What if we can't reproduce a bug we found?**
-**A:** Document this in Jira!
+**A:** Document this in your project management tool!
 Intermittent bugs are common in real testing.
 Note the conditions when you found it, what you tried to reproduce it, and mark it as "Intermittent" or "Cannot Reproduce".
 However, intermittent bugs count toward your minimum total.

 ### **Q: Should we test on mobile devices?**
 **A:** Yes!
 Mobile testing is required.
 You can use physical devices, browser responsive mode, or online simulators.
 Test both portrait and landscape orientations.